 Wrong Side Of The Tracks At Crescent Beach

 Not surprisingly when I arrived at the same crossing the next day another train was going by ... this time with tanks and boxcars.
-Chemicals with names like chlorine hydrochloric acid, sodium hypochlorite and liquefied petroleum gas were being transported along with less hazardous sounding materials.
+Chemicals with names like chlorine hydrochloric acid, sodium hypochlorite and liquefied petroleum gas were being transported along with goods that sounded less hazardous.

 Postscript, Feb.
 16, 2013:

 By the looks of the No Coal Exports sign (above) that I spotted since posting this article on Dec.
-17, 2012, some Crescent Beach locals seem to be trying to prevent the development of a new coal terminal (mentioned earlier) that would increase the number of train runs clattering down the BNSF tracks.
+17, 2012, some Crescent Beach locals are making an effort to prevent the development of a coal terminal (mentioned earlier) that would increase the number of train runs clattering down the BNSF tracks.

 To explore sights from around the globe, link to Our World at the sidebar.

 Copyright by Penelope Puddlisms

 See more BC scenes at Penelope Puddlisms: BC Life Is A Whale Of A Ride.